JacobAgerbo/Comparative_Mycoplasma/README.md

 European Whitefish|n = 1 (three experimental replicates)|PE100

 Host filtered metagenomic sequences can be found on ENA archive PRJEB40990.
+Please find information of parameters and modules used in Metagenomic_pipeline.sh

 ## Binning
 After assembly of host filtered reads were contigs processed in Anvio.